-This granite marker in the Bamberg County community of Olar is dedicated to the town’s founders and tells a brief history of the village and how it got its name.
-Olar was first called Buford’s Bridge for the bridge built by Colonel William Buford over the Salkehatchie River in 1792.
-Yet at the end of the nineteenth century, four brothers and Civil War veterans – Elisha, Henry, James H., and Richard Morris – owned large tracts of land in the area that they donated to the South Bound Railroad, which would pass throughout the community.
-A depot called Hammond Station was subsequently built on Richard Morris’s land, and the town that grew around it, called Hammond for the depot, was incorporated in 1891.
+A century later, at the end of the 1800s, four brothers – Elisha, Henry, James, and Richard Morris – donated large tracts of land to the South Bound Railroad.
+A depot called Hammond Station was subsequently built on Richard Morris’s land, and the town that grew around it, named Hammond for the depot, was incorporated in 1891.

-By October of 1892 a post office was in service in Hammond, called Olar for Richard Morris’s daughter of the same name.
+By October of 1892, a post office was in service in Hammond.
+The post office was called Olar for Richard Morris’s daughter, Olar Eader Morris, who was six at the time.
 In 1894 the town’s name was changed to Olar in keeping with the post office.
-Olar is home to historic Mizpah Methodist Church, built in 1856 when the town was still known as Buford’s Bridge.
 Pictured above, the granite marker in honor of the Morris Brothers stands next to the railroad tracks and was dedicated by Morris descendants in 2000.

 Though the police station in Ridgeway holds the title as world’s smallest, the former public safety building in Olar gives it a run for its money.
 The shed-sized building seen above operated until the later part of the twentieth century, with one police officer occupying the station.
 Today a modern police station serves the community, but the former tiny police house remains in the center of town as a nostalgic reminder of simpler times.
 The classic police car pictured below also harkens back to a different era and is the impetus of the Olar Model T Festival held each October.